prebid/prebid.github.io/prebid-server/features/pbs-activitycontrols.md

 This feature is currently only available in PBS-Java.

 Prebid supports a centralized control mechanism for privacy-sensitive activities.
-These controls are intended to serve as building blocks for privacy protection mechanisms, allowing module developers or publishers to directly specify what should be permitted or avoided in any given regulatory environment.
+These controls are intended to serve as building blocks for privacy protection mechanisms, allowing publishers to directly specify what should be permitted or avoided in any given regulatory environment.

 * TOC
 {: toc }